zodnrk/handout/handout.md

 Version control systems (VCS) serve mainly two purposes:

 1) Keeping track of every change that happens to the code
-2) Facilitate simultaneous edition (by multiple programmers) of the same project
+2) Facilitate simultaneous development (by multiple programmers) of the same project

 Thanks to VCS it is possible to easily revert to any revision ever made,